 InnovAge Holding Corp. ("InnovAge"), formerly TCO Group Holdings, Inc., became a public company in March 2021.
-The Company serves approximately 6,850 PACE participants, making it the largest PACE provider in the United States of America (the U.S.) based upon participants served, and operates 18 PACE centers across Colorado, California, New Mexico, Pennsylvania and Virginia.
+The Company served approximately 6,400 PACE participants as of June 30, 2023, making it the largest PACE provider in the U.S. based upon participants served, and operates 17 PACE centers across Colorado, California, New Mexico, Pennsylvania and Virginia.
+During the year ended June 30, 2023, the Company consolidated its Germantown LIFE center with its Allegheny and Henry Avenue LIFE centers in Pennsylvania.